shubham-deb/Spark_Scala_Programs/Foreground_Background_Classification/README.md

 * classifier is the actual implementation of foreground-background classification in Spark.

-* I wrote a brief report about my findings in report.odt.
+* I wrote a brief report about my findings in report.pdf.

 ## Author
 * **Shubham Deb**